 EDA: An economic development area (EDA) (also known as a redevelopment area or RDA) is a defined area established by cities or counties in which to conduct urban renewal, urban development or economic development activities.
 The city or county creates the agency or taxing authority, to manage the redevelopment process and the tax increment generated by the renewal project.
-At least 20 percent of all of the tax increment generated by the renewal project.
-At least 20 percent of all of the tax increment generated by the renewal project.
+At least 20 percent of all of the tax increment generated by the RDA or EDA must be used to provide housing opportunities for moderate income families in the jurisdiction.